 Don’t Settle Your Case Without Consulting a Lawyer

 It may be tempting to accept the first offer the insurance company offers you.
 After all, you’ve got bills to pay, and laying at home convalescing isn’t going to get them taken care of.
 However, the first offer may be painfully low.
 You won’t know that unless you consult with a workers comp lawyer in El Paso, TX, to make sure everything is being covered that needs to be.

 Schedule a consultation with our workers comp lawyer in El Paso, TX.
-Call Roger Davie P.C. today!
+Call Davie & Valdez P.C. today!